 Be mindful about the number of pods you deploy into a single subscription, especially if you plan to have each pod running at a large scale.
 Even though multiple pods can be deployed into a single Microsoft Azure subscription, whether all into one region or spread across multiple regions, Microsoft Azure imposes certain limits within a single subscription.
 Because of those Microsoft Azure limits, deployment of a large number of pods into a single subscription increases the likelihood of hitting those limits.
 Numerous variables, and combinations of those variables, are involved in reaching those limits, such as the number of pods, the number of farms and assignments within each pod, the number of farm RDSH VMs within each pod, the number of desktops within each assignment, and so on.

 If you plan to have pods running at a large scale, consider adopting the approach of having multiple subscriptions with those multiple subscriptions under one Microsoft Azure account.
 Microsoft Azure customers use this approach, and often prefer it, because it provides some benefits for ongoing management of the subscriptions.
-Using this approach, you would deploy a single pod per subscription, roll up those subscriptions in a single "master" account, and avoid the chances of hitting the Microsoft Azure limits that are imposed on a single subscription.
+Using this approach, you would deploy a single pod per subscription, roll up those subscriptions in a single primary account, and avoid the chances of hitting the Microsoft Azure limits that are imposed on a single subscription.

 When You Have Existing Pods That Were Deployed Prior to This Current Horizon Cloud Release